All About Desktop Publishers

 - Microsoft Visual Basic

-How Long Does it Take to Become a Desktop Publisher?
+How do I Become a Desktop Publisher?

 The table below shows the approximate number of Desktop Publishers employed by various industries.